-A modular ramp is typically a larger, more permanent fixture than the aforementioned, but it doesn’t require a building permit because it can be disassembled and reassembled at another location.
+A modular ramp is typically a larger, more permanent fixture than the previous ramps, but it doesn’t require a building permit because it can be taken down and reassembled at another location.
 They are constructed out of ramp sections that are built off-site and then transported to the site for speedy assembly.
 Aluminum is typically the best material to use for outdoor, commercial wheelchair ramp applications because it does not rust or warp, and it is the most cost-effective option.

 6. Permanent Ramps

 Permanent ramps are made from wood or concrete and cannot be moved or adjusted once they are set it place, so a building permit is required.
 Unlike modular ramps, they are built completely on-site, so the installation and construction time is much longer.
 These types of ramps are typically used for residences when aesthetics are more important than longevity and code compliance.